genevate/style_guides/business/leadership.md

   - When small requests are asked of you such as better equipment, flexible schedules, etc. *do it*.
     Unless the requests are ceaseless or the request would impact budget in a significant manner, do it. *Don't underestimate the morale boost this provides.*
+- Be cautious of high performers:
+  - The occurance of these types of individuals is extremely rare.
+  - Warning signs of perceived high output:
+    - Not spending the necessary time to architect and design software using good design patterns.
+    - Failure to craft code that is self-documenting, easy to read, and easy to maintain.
+    - Failure to avoid code smells.
+    - Failure to adequately test.
-- Remember that excellent management doesn't scale.
+- Remember excellent management doesn't scale.
 Limit your time and attention to a team of five people or less.
 - Have faith and confidence in your team.